napisani/procmux/README.md

 this app is heavily influenced by this TUI app: https://github.com/pvolok/mprocs

+---

+## Successor Project

+**This project has been superseded by [proctmux](https://github.com/napisani/proctmux)**, which offers several improvements:

+1. **Single Binary Distribution** - Built in Go, proctmux can be distributed as a standalone binary with no runtime dependencies
+2. **Process Separation with IPC** - The process list and process viewer communicate via IPC, allowing for more flexible architecture
+3. **Native Terminal Integration** - Instead of implementing terminal emulation, proctmux uses your existing terminal, meaning scrolling, zooming, and multiplexing behavior works like any other application

+---

 ### The goals/use-cases:

 procmux allows the user to run multiple commands in parallel and makes it